Jordan Moore (American football): Professional career

 On May 9, 2025, Moore signed with the Cincinnati Bengals as an undrafted free agent after going unselected in the 2025 NFL draft.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+Moore signed a reserve/future contract with Cincinnati on January 5, 2026.
+On August 30, he was waived as part of final roster cuts and re-signed to the practice squad the next day.